5 Key Qualities Successful Project Managers Have in Common

 In a highly saturated market, business and client requests are constantly coming in.
 However, a successful project manager understands it’s imperative to say no at times; respectfully but firmly.

 If your to-do list is brimming with tasks, you ought to ask yourself whether your team is capable of handling new work at all.
 It’s an art to manage customer and stakeholder expectations.
 A successful project manager is aware of the capacity of their team.
 He or she is also able to think before clinching the deal and say no if needs be.

 Putting the well-being of your team and managing realistic expectations is a crucial project management approach.
-This way, great project managers protect their team from burnout, their workflow from getting stuck and their project from unavoidable and expensive delays.
+This way, great project managers protect their team from burnout, their workflow from getting stuck, and their project from unavoidable and expensive delays.

-Refusing a business or customer request can be challenging but it is the most important step towards efficient work prioritisation.
+Refusing a business or customer request can be challenging but it is the most important step towards efficient work prioritization.
 The fast and rapidly evolving market means business teams need to identify work carrying the highest value to their business and pick up due tasks based on their importance and urgency.
-Efficient prioritisation ensures competitive advantage and improved workflow as well as quality deliverables that meet the client’s requirements and deadline.
+Efficient prioritization ensures competitive advantage and improved workflow as well as quality deliverables that meet the client’s requirements and deadline.